Ankleshwar Airport

 The airport will serve Ankleshwar, Bharuch, the Jagadia and Panoli Industrial areas, the Dahej SEZ and the upcoming Petroleum Chemical and Petrochemical Investment Region.
 The Ankleshwar Industries Association had proposed the construction of the airport to the State Government in 1995.
 The Gujarat Industrial Development Corporation had agreed to construct the airstrip and terminal, but the project was eventually referred to the Gujarat Industrial Development Board.

+The foundation stone for the new airport was laid on 10 October 2022 by Prime Minister Narendra Modi.